suffolklibraries/lgc/content/collections/events/blank-page-sudbury.md

     content:
       -
         type: text
-        text: 'Sudbury railway station is a 14 minute walk away and you can find times on the ' -
+        text: 'Sudbury railway station is a  seven minute walk away and you can find times on the ' -
         type: text
         marks: